 - Provide services to a minimum of three individuals/families during the three-year certification period.

-- Continue to abide by the LDA Scope of Practice for End-of-Life Doulas.
+- Continue to abide by the LD Scope of Practice for End-of-Life Doulas.

 - Complete 15 hours of approved continuing education relevant to end-of-life topics or skills.

 When we send you proof of certification, we will also send along the instructions and forms required for re-certification.